Home

 I'd like to give my "opinion" on what may have taken place after the destruction of the temple by Titus in 70 AD.
 Once the southern portion of the Jewish Temple compound (enclosed Temple site) was torn down, then all the Herodian stones from that section were used for the new extended southeast wall.
 They began by building terraced compartments in the southeast corner, which are now called Solomon's Stables.

 The southeast corner of the Temple Mount was a steep hill before these terraced compartments were added to create the corner.
 There is a straight joint in the East wall where the Hasmonian wall ends and the extended southeast corner begins, which means the old wall probably took a 90 degree turn towards the west at that point.
 I believe it is quit possible that it was the Romans that built the wall even further south from that joint and continued west to meet up with Triple Gate (Solomon's Porch).
 On the other side of the Triple Gates they also filled in the gap until meeting up with the Inner wall of the inner courts.
-It is at that place that there is another "straight joint".

 The Southeast corner of the Mount is constructed in layers.
 Each layer made up of a series of arches, built in the same manner of the Jewish outer court.
-The use of this system has been used in many countries.
+The use of this system was used in many countries.
 They added layer atop layer until the steep hill was brought up to level with the roof of the Triple Gate passageways (Solomon's Porch).
 Then fill dirt was laid over the top of it all.

 The wall itself was made of recycled Herodian stones.